sasaki77/gfhttpva/README.md

 ## Installing

-Before install this package you need to install [PvaPy](https://github.com/epics-base/pvaPy).
+Before install this package you need to install [PvaPy](https://github.com/epics-base/pvaPy) (> 1.1).

-After install PvaPy, clone this package and install other requirements.
+After install PvaPy, clone this package and install it.

 ```bash
 # clone the repository